kameshsampath/drag-stack/README.md

 ## Cluster Bootstrapping

-The cluster bootstrapping  that we did in earlier step installs the core DAG stack applications ([App of Apps](https://argo-cd.readthedocs.io/en/stable/operator-manual/declarative-setup/#app-of-apps)) and DAG stack has the following child applications,
+The cluster bootstrapping  that we did in earlier step installs the core DRAG stack applications ([App of Apps](https://argo-cd.readthedocs.io/en/stable/operator-manual/declarative-setup/#app-of-apps)) and DRAG stack has the following child applications,

 - Argo CD Image Updater
 - Drone Server